Greetings from Ireland Everyone,

 6. Cahir Castle

-Heading into neighboring county Tipperary now and a visit to the magnificent Cahir Castle.
-This is one of the biggest and best preserved castles in the country.
+Heading into neighbouring county Tipperary now and a visit to the magnificent Cahir Castle.
+This is one of the biggest and best-preserved castles in the country.
 Built on a rock in the River Suir in 1142, this imposing structure was erected by the Prince of Thomand, Conor O’Brien.
-In the 13th century it came into the possession of the powerful Anglo-Norman Butler family.
+In the 13th century, it came into the possession of the powerful Anglo-Norman Butler family.
 The last Lord Cahir died in 1961 and ownership of the castle reverted to the Irish state.

 7. Bunratty Castle

 No list of Irish castles would be complete without a visit to the world-famous Bunratty Castle.
 This stunning medieval castle dates back to 1425 and has been fully restored to its former glory.
 View the magnificent collection of furniture and tapestries, explore one of Ireland’s finest walled gardens and feast on a superb medieval banquet.
 The Folk Park gives a unique opportunity to see a re-creation of rural Ireland in times gone by.

 Now we’ll take a short hop from Bunratty to the city of Limerick.
 King John’s Castle stands majestically on Kings Island overlooking the mighty River Shannon.
 Today, this 13th-century castle houses an amazing exhibition charting 800 years of history.